 Try: Ozeki Osakaya Chobei Daiginjyo Sake

 Ginjyo sakes have a rice polishing ratio of at least 60%.
 Fermentation occurs at lower temperatures and takes longer.
 Distilled alcohol equivalent to up to 10% of the weight of the polished rice may be added.
-Usually lighter and lower and acidity, with a slightly fruity aftertaste.
+Usually lighter and lower acidity, with a slightly fruity aftertaste.

 Try: Kubota Senjyu Ginjyo Sake